-Introduction: Halo ODST Armor: Helmet - Part 1 of 5 of ODST Armor Build
+Introduction: Halo ODST Armor: Helmet - Part of ODST Armor

 This is PART 1 of a 5 part series on a full ODST Armor you can wear.

 So you really want to do this?
 This is a big project.
 Build time will be from several months to over a year depending on level of detail and how determined you are.
 Along the way, we will be printing out 3D models unfolded into Pepakura files; doing origami on steroids; working with hazardous materials; using power tools; you may end up glueing your fingers together, your shoes to the floor or the cat to the couch.
 And we will end up spending money, ball park estimates on the low end around $300 for the entire suit.
 More likely you will spend $400 - $500.
 Although this instructable is specifically for the ODST, the instructable can be applied to any armor build - e.g. Halo 1-3 Spartan permutations, ODST permutations, Halo Reach permutations, Iron Man permutations, samurai, etc.

 To help unify all the instructables I also published a Table Of Contents (TOC) instructable for the Halo ODST Armor Build.

 Part 1 of the Halo 3 ODST Armor Project is the Helmet.
 Most who embark on armor building never get past this stage.
 Hell, many never finish this stage.
 But we will not be one of those.
 We will perservere and one day walk with head held up high covered from head to toe in HALO Armor goodness.

 Everything we learn in Part 1 will be applied to Parts 2-5.
 The rest of the armor creation process build upon the techniques used in PART 1.
 So it is best to pay close attention to how the helmet is built.
 While building the rest of the armor, make frequent visits to The Helmet build to refresh your memory on how to do things.